livingcool/doc-ops-agent/README.md

 # DocSmith: User & Setup Guide

 Welcome to DocSmith!
-This guide provides all the necessary steps to set up, configure, and run this project.
-DocSmith is an AI-powered tool that automatically generates documentation for your code changes and creates pull requests with the updates.
+This guide provides all the necessary steps to set up, configure, and run the project.
+DocSmith is an AI-powered agent that automatically generates documentation for your code changes and creates pull requests with the updates.

 ## 1. Overview

-DocSmith listens for merged pull requests in a GitHub repository.
-When a PR is merged, it triggers the following workflow:
+DocSmith listens for `push` and merged `pull_request` events in a GitHub repository.
+When triggered, it performs the following workflow:

 1.  **Analyzes the code diff** of pushes and merged pull requests using an AI model (Google Gemini).
 2.  **Determines if the change is significant** enough to warrant a documentation update.
-3.  **Retrieves relevant existing documentation** snippets from a vector store (FAISS).
+3.  **Retrieves relevant existing documentation** snippets from a FAISS vector store.
-4.  **Generates new or updated documentation** based on the analysis and retrieved snippets.
+4.  **Decides to "Create" or "Update"**: Based on a confidence score, it either creates new documentation from scratch or rewrites existing documentation.
+5.  **Updates Knowledge Base**: The newly generated documentation is used to update a central `Knowledge_Base.md` file and the vector store, allowing the agent to learn from its own work.
-5.  **Creates a new pull request** with the documentation changes.
+6.  **Creates a Pull Request** with the documentation changes.

 ## 2. Core Technologies